-But some within the government are demanding that schools go back at the end of the Easter holidays.
+Some within the government are demanding that schools go back at the end of the Easter holidays.
 One unnamed minister told the Times that this “could kick-start the economy”.

-Should schools reopen on 1 June?
+So, should schools reopen on 1 June?

 - Would you rather have long terms and long holidays, or short terms and short holidays?

-- Make a Venn diagram with the names of all the people who you regularly come into contact with.
+- Make a Venn diagram with the names of all the people you come into regular contact with.
 In one circle, list those you meet during the school term; in the other, list those you meet in the holidays.
 The people you meet both times should appear where the circles overlap.